cincyai/Learn_Data_Science_in_3_Months/README.md

 ## Communication

-### Slack
+### Discord

-- Request an invitation to the School of AI slack group using [https://wizards.herokuapp.com](https://wizards.herokuapp.com).
-- Log in to the `programming-wizards` Slack workspace using [https://programming-wizards.slack.com](https://programming-wizards.slack.com)
-- Join the #wizards_cincinnati Slack channel
+- Join our discord server using the following link https://discord.gg/cfQWpFX

 ### GitHub